skyejonke/yapp/README.md

 - git
 - libmpv
 - pugixml
+- libopencv
+- skyelib

-pugixml and libmpv are provided as git submodules
+pugixml, libmpv, and skyelib are provided as git submodules

 From there just run